Last Updated on April 15, 2022 by Jim Ferri

 Frequently I find that it takes me many trips to a destination before I can peel back its layers enough to know what it truly is.
 Ireland is like that; to me she’s mysterious.
 And full of Irish legends.

-Very recently, I toured south Ireland with a very merry, congenial group, 50 fans of a suburban Washington, DC, Irish pub, MaMahon’s.
+Very recently, I toured south Ireland with a very merry, congenial group.
+There were 50 of us, all customers of a suburban Washington, DC, Irish pub, McMahon’s.

-Niall Leogue, an Irishman who runs tours of Ireland through his company Caddie Tours, arranged our fanciful and diverse vacation and Emmet and Kelsey McMahon, pub owners, hosted our Ireland-lovers group along with him.
+Niall Leogue, an Irishman who runs tours of Ireland through his company Caddie Tours, arranged our fanciful and diverse vacation.
+Emmet and Kelsey McMahon, pub owners, also hosted our Ireland-lovers group along with him.

-I had figured that if I was going to see Ireland “well”, I’ll see it through the eyes of a native son.
+I had figured that if I was going to see Ireland, I’ll see it through the eyes of a native son.
 I truly got my money’s worth.

 From Pub Crawls to Irish Legend and Lore